Ayen16/Ayen16/README.md

 - 👋 Hi, I’m Jullienn Ross Mangona
-- 👀 I’m interested in Android and Web Development
+- 👀 I’m interested in Web Development and Python
-- 🌱 I’m currently learning android development
+- 🌱 I’m currently learning Python and Pygames
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me julliennrossmangona@gmail.com